FAQ

 Do parents need to be married to live at Samaritan House?

 No, parents do not need to be married to be eligible to apply for our services.
-However, families must declare all adult and juvenile members of the family at application.
+However, families must disclosed all adult and juvenile members of the family at application.
 No additional family members can be added after a move-in.

 What kind of rules do residents need to follow?